 “The best confidence builder is experience.”

-This list would not be complete without the inclusion of at least one episode from the first season.
+Every list of best Clone Wars episodes needs at least one episode from the first season.
 Faced with the threat of a droid commando invasion, a unit of five rookie clones must work together to prevent disaster.
-The episode introduces audiences to Fives and Echoes, clone troopers that eventually become an integral part of the story.
+The episode introduces audiences to Fives and Echoes, clone troopers that eventually become integral to the story.

-Up until this point in time, Star Wars hadn’t addressed the human element behind the clone trooper helmets, and the episode goes to great lengths to show the effects of war on the clones, and it explores their individual personalities.
+Until this point, Star Wars hadn't addressed the human element behind the clone trooper helmets, and the episode goes to great lengths to show the effects of war on the clones and explores their personalities.

-Tragically, only Fives and Echoes survive, and the loss of their fellow troopers weighs heavily on them when they’re inducted into the 501st Legion at the close of the episode.
+Tragically, only Fives and Echoes survive, and the loss of their fellow troopers weighs heavily on them when they're inducted into the 501st Legion at the episode's close.

 2. “Senate Spy” (Season 2, Episode 4)